Helix-Track/Core/README.md

 # HelixTrack Core

-Core module for the Helix Track.
+The Core module for the Helix Track.

 ## Development